-There are two small, stable populations of military macaws at Sierra Nevada de Santa Marta (Sierra meaning mountain range) and Churumbelos, Cauca, with approximately 50 mature birds at each site (Fundación ProAves 2011a).
+There are two small, stable populations of military macaws at Sierra Nevada de Santa Marta and Churumbelos, Cauca, with approximately 50 mature birds at each site (Fundación ProAves 2011, p.
+28).
 In 2004, Flórez and Sierra estimated that the population in the cliffs of the Cauca River was 156 individuals and contained 54 breeding pairs and 26 nests (2004, p.
 3).
 However, this population is subjected to impacts from poaching and deforestation (Flórez and Sierra, 2004, pp. 3-4), so the population now may be smaller.
 These researchers also noted that many chicks fall from the cliff nests and die.
-A new population was recently reported at two locations in the Catatumbo-Barí National Park on the Colombian-Venezuelan border (Avendaño in litt).
-There are no recent records in northern Antioquia (Paramillo), Serranía de San Lucas, or Perijá ranges (Fundación ProAves 2011a, pp. 28-29).
+As of 2011, there were no recent records in northern Antioquia (Paramillo), Serranía de San Lucas, or Perijá ranges (Fundación

-In the Frío Valley of Colombia, this species is reported to only be present during the breeding season (Strewe and Navarro 2004, p.
+ProAves 2011, pp. 28-29).
+In the Frío Valley of Colombia, this species is reported to be present only during the breeding season (Strewe and Navarro 2004, p.
 50).
 Several nests were found here in forest fragments.
 A population at El Congo Reserve was intensively studied in 2001.
 One nest was located 12 m (39 ft) above ground in a Ceiba tree, within open primary forest on a steep slope at 900 m (2,953 ft).
 A breeding population of 12 pairs, with groups of up to 28 was observed in December 2000.
-However, here it is still threatened in the valley by habitat loss and domestic trade (two cases noted in 2001) (Strewe and Navarro 2004, p.
+However, here it is still threatened in the valley by habitat loss and domestic trade (two cases noted in 2001) (Strewe and Navarro

+2004, p.
 50), and the population may now be decimated.

-In Ecuador, this species is considered to be very rare (Arcos-Torres and
+In Ecuador, this species is considered to be very rare (Arcos-Torres and Solano-Ŭgalde 2008, p.
+71).

-Solano-Ugalde 2008, p.
-72).
 This species has been observed in the areas of Sumaco and Zamora-Chinchipe in Ecuador (Snyder et al. 2000, p.
 125) and at Kichwa River Reserve (Reserva Kichwa Río), within the Gran Sumaco Guacamayos Biosphere Reserve (Arcos-Torres and Solano-Ugalde 2008, p.
 72).
-Most records of military macaw in Ecuador during the 1980s and 1990s found groups of up to 20 individuals (Ridgely and Greenfield 2001); however, lately most records have not exceeded 8 individuals (Arcos -Torres and Solano-Ugalde 2008, p.
-72) except for a breeding colony of 16 individuals that was observed in the Reserva Kichwa Río (Arcos-Torres and Solano-Ugalde 2008, pp. 70, 72).
+Most records of military macaw in Ecuador during the 1980s and 1990s found groups of up to 20 individuals (Ridgely and Greenfield 2001); however, lately most records have not exceeded 8 individuals (Arcos-Torres and Solano-Ugalde 2008, p.
+71) except for a breeding colony of 16 individuals that was observed in the Reserva Kichwa Río (Arcos-Torres and Solano-Ugalde 2008, pp. 70-72).
 Prior to 1980, it was observed in the upper Upano River Valley (Ridgely 1980 p.
 244).
-In 2006, 200 ha (494 ac) were turned into the Narupa Reserve, where this species has been observed recently (Fundación ProAves et al. 2010, p.
+In 2006, 200 ha (494 ac) were turned into the Narupa Reserve, where this species was observed in approximately 2010 (Fundación ProAves et al. 2010, p.
 42).
 Additionally, in 2010, a pair of military macaws was observed in northern Ecuador in the Sumaco region (Olah and Barnes 2010, p.
 19).

-There are at least four populations of military macaws that are believed to exist in Mexico, each consisting of between 30 and 90 individuals (Rivera-Ortiz et al. 2008, p.
-256).
-Those populations are discussed below.
-Identification of these populations is difficult for two reasons.
-First, this species is thought to primarily breed and forage in remote areas that are difficult to access, and second, it is a semi-migratory species that follows seasonal food sources, so flocks move to other areas seasonally.
+There are several small populations of military macaws in Mexico, each consisting of between approximately 20 and 90 individuals (Jimenez-Arcos et al. 2012, p.
+864; Rivera-Ortiz et al. 2008, p.
+256), although there has been an anecdotal report of a population estimated to be 130 individuals (Bonilla 2012, p.
+6).
+This species follows seasonal food sources, so flocks move to other areas seasonally.
 In Mexico, there are reasonably healthy but small populations in the following areas:

-- Tehuacan-Cuicatlan Biosphere Reserve (at the border of Puebla and Oaxaca States). - Mineral de Nuestra Señora Reserve (Sinaloa State), - El Cielo Biosphere Reserve (Tamaulipas State), - Sierra Gorda Biosphere Reserve (Querétaro State), and - Sierra Manantlán Biosphere Reserve (Jalisco State).
+- Alamos Rio Cuchujaqui (Sonora), - Puerto Vallarta (Jalisco), - Tehuacan-Cuicatlan Biosphere Reserve (at the border of Puebla and Oaxaca States) Mineral de Nuestra Señora Reserve (Sinaloa), - El Cielo Biosphere Reserve (Tamaulipas), - Sierra Gorda Biosphere Reserve (Querétaro), - Sierra Manantlán Biosphere Reserve (Jalisco), - Vicinity of Copalillo (Guerrero) (Jimenez-Arcos et al. 2012, p.
+865).